 This is where they get in and out of the kayak.

-This is the last picture of Loon Lake.
+This is the last picture of the park at Loon Lake.
 Isn’t it beautiful?

 WHERE THE PLATTE RIVER MEETS LAKE MICHIGAN

 I don’t know where the sidewalk ends, Shel Silverstein, but this is where the road ends.
 I love how the fog makes it look like it drops off into nothingness.

 At this park is where a lot of the Platte River canoe trips end.
 They don’t let you go past this point.
 They don’t want to be responsible for someone drifting away into Lake Michigan.

 Love those shades of green!

 This park at the end of the Platte River is another one designed with handicapped vacationers in mind.
 Thank you for making these parks accessible to all.